apradhn/simple-todo-list-with-ajax-web-0615-public/README.md

 ## Description

 This readme will walk you through the process of adding Ajax to a very simple rails todo list app.
-Instead of using `remote: true`, since we want to get a better understanding of how Ajax works, we'll be writing out our own jQuery Ajax requests to add and remove items without reloading the page.
+Instead of using `remote: true`, since we want to get a better understanding of how Ajax works, we'll be writing out our own jQuery Ajax request to add items without reloading the page.
+Then, we'll refactor with `remote: true`.

 ## The Basic Rails Todo App